 Are measures of reliability available for these estimates?

-Measures of reliability will not be available with the first sets of estimates.
-Standard errors are being developed for future estimate releases.
+Measures of reliability are not currently available.
+Standard errors are being developed for future publication.

 Where do I find articles that further explain modeled wage estimates?